runmad/RMYouTubeExtractor/README.md

 `RMYouTubeExtractor` provides an easy way to obtain MP4 URLs for your iOS apps by providing a YouTube video identifier.

-This library borrows code from XCDYouTubeVideoPlayerViewController[https://github.com/0xced/XCDYouTubeVideoPlayerViewController] by Cédric Luthi.
+This library borrows code from XCDYouTubeVideoPlayerViewController[https://github.com/0xced/XCDYouTubeVideoPlayerViewController] by Cédric Luthi - sans the MPMoviePlayerController, allowing you to just extract the URLs and roll your own player.

 ## Requirements